Pomax/BezierInfo-2/components/sections/canonical/content.en-GB.md

 \right ]
 \]

-Sweet! <i>z</i> stays 1, so we can effectively ignore it entirely, but we added some plain values to our x and y coordinates.
+Sweet! *z* stays 1, so we can effectively ignore it entirely, but we added some plain values to our x and y coordinates.
 So, if we want to subtract p1.x and p1.y, we use:

 \[
 T_1 =